Designing Backpressure in a Parallel DAG Executor

 When I first implemented parallel execution for my DAG executor, I used unbounded channels between the scheduler and worker threads.

-But it had a silent problem: nothing prevented the scheduler from enqueueing an arbitrary number of ready tasks.
+The initial version worked functionally, but it had an important limitation: nothing prevented the scheduler from enqueueing an arbitrary number of ready tasks.

 Contents